The Wisdom Of Crowds

 OTHER TYPES OF PROBLEMS

 While the conclusions we can draw from this study are limited to a specific kind of problem, i.e., intellectual ones, it does open the door to the possibility that other types of problems might be more easily or quickly solved by groups as well.
-Certainly, we can see all around us the anecdotal evidence for the synergistic power inherent in people working together: few things in modern society would have come into existence without the cooperation of groups of people with different areas of expertise, a point I touched on in a previous post, Dependent Origination (not to mention all the standing-on-the-shoulders-of-others that’s brought us most of the modern conveniences we enjoy, such as antibiotics and computers).
+Certainly, we can see all around us the anecdotal evidence for the synergistic power inherent in people working together: few things in modern society would have come into existence without the cooperation of groups of people with different areas of expertise (not to mention all the standing-on-the-shoulders-of-others that’s brought us most of the modern conveniences we enjoy, such as antibiotics and computers).

 I think it remains a tenable hypothesis for which several explanations might exist.
 One, put forth by the authors of the study, says essentially that a person’s creativity and therefore problem solving ability is enhanced when he or she is able to dialogue with others (one person’s good idea is often triggered by another’s, and wrong paths are more quickly identified and abandoned when individuals work together in groups).
 Another may be that if you put enough people together, you increase the odds of achieving what I call a cancellation of biases.
 That is, the biases that prevent people from being able to perceive or arrive at a particular truth will naturally vary from person to person (though many people dislike certain foods, for example, not everyone dislikes the same foods).
 If these biases vary enough within a group so that no one particular bias adheres to the majority, the effect of each bias becomes diluted in proportion to the size of the group (which may partly explain some of history’s worst genocides: too many people of like mind aggregated together without any mediating influences on their misguided thinking).
 Perhaps this is another reason why, in the study above, average problem solvers were able to make the best problem solvers even better at solving problems in a group than they were by themselves.
 Perhaps the average problem solvers, in addition to providing a helpful sounding board for the best, helped the best to free themselves from the influence of their negative biases, at least temporarily (this also strikes me as an eminently testable hypothesis).

-Unfortunately, even with the power of social networks now at our disposal, the resources involved in getting large groups of experts together to attack certain questions or problems would seem beyond the capability of most of us most of the time (how, for example, would a patient assemble even ten doctors in a room to discuss his challenging case?).
+Unfortunately, even with the power of social networks now at our disposal, the resources involved in getting large groups of experts together to attack certain questions or problems would seem beyond the capability of most of us most of the time.
+How, for example, would a patient assemble even ten doctors in a room to discuss his challenging case?
+(It turns out in direct primary care at ImagineMD, we’ve created a system that does just that).
 On the other hand, even if we can’t get the best group to talk to one another to help us with our question or problem, we can still derive benefit from talking to a large group of people one person at a time.

 THE MOST IMPORTANT ARENA